onedebos/markdown-cv/index.md

 ### Additional experience with

+- Materialize CSS, Bootstrap
-Materialize CSS, Bootstrap, Using Airbnb Configuration with ESLint for linting
+- Using Airbnb Configuration with ESLint and prettier for writing well formatted code

-### Experience writing tests using

-Rspec and Jest
+- Writing tests using Rspec and Jest
+- Deployment using netlify and heroku

 ## Education